 These describe how you want the effect to behave, so play around with them until you find an effect that suits your liking.

-You'll also have the option to move animations around as you edit your slides with the "Reorder Animation" function in the top ribbon.
+You'll also have the option to move animations around as you edit your slides by clicking on the Animation Pane button, then reordering the animations in the list that pops up.

 7. Save your presentation.

-Click "File" and "Save", making sure to specify which folder or destination you want your PowerPoint to be stored.
+Click File and Save, making sure to specify which folder or destination you want your PowerPoint to be stored.
+If you're using your slides for education or teaching, it could be beneficial to convert your presentation to an online course.

 8. Run your presentation.

-It's always good to do a trial run to ensure that your slides are set up properly and your animations fire they way you expect them to.
+It's always good to do a trial run to ensure that your slides are set up properly and your animations fire the way you expect them to.

 9. Advance the slides.